The Asylum Broadside

 Ground Swell

 Returning from the Obelisk, a Deep Scion named Ogden pushes Flax off a ship into shark-infested water; the party rescues him.
 A tattoo found on the transformed pirates marks followers of the pirate Glory, captain of the Darkling, who has seized the Western Watch lighthouse on Wayfinder Isle.
-The party sails there to find every ship in the harbor scuttled, sacrificed by Kraken cultists, and fights through the transformed crew.
+The party sails there to find every ship in the harbor scuttled, sacrificed by cultists of The Great Devastation, and fights through the transformed crew.
 Liam's sword begins pulling toward something.
-Quilla begins having nightmares from her gibbering-mouther exposure — many voices chanting about the sea, sky, wind, and rain.
+Quilla begins having nightmares from her gibbering-mouther exposure: many voices chanting about the sea, sky, wind, and rain.

 Days 315–322 · Year One